-On behalf of lenders and borrowers, we negotiate and document loans secured by vineyard properties, wine inventory, trade receivables and wine making equipment.
-Our experience includes documenting sophisticated financing transactions, restructuring and workouts of troubled loans, and representing clients in bankruptcy proceedings and other trial and appellate litigation matters.
+Financing: For lenders and borrowers, we negotiate and document loans secured by vineyard properties, wine inventory, trade receivables and wine making equipment.

-We represent individual wineries and growers and industry organizations such as The Wine Institute in connection with land use and environmental matters.
-We assist our clients in meeting the requirements of, and obtaining the necessary permits and approvals from, local planning departments, the state and regional Water Quality Resources Boards, the state Department of Fish and Game and the U.S. Department of Fish and Wildlife with respect to vineyard lands and winery operations.
-We have challenged endangered species habitat designations, such as that for the tiger salamander, which directly affect existing and prospective vineyard properties.
+Land Use & Environmental: We represent individual wineries and growers and industry organizations with land use and environmental matters, including obtaining the necessary permits and approvals from local planning departments, the state and regional Water Quality Resources Boards, the state Department of Fish and Game and the U.S. Department of Fish and Wildlife.
+We’ve challenged endangered species habitat designations, such as that for the tiger salamander, which directly affect existing and prospective vineyard properties.

 - American AgCredit and other parts of the federal Farm Credit System